 A bodhisattva is a venerated figure in both Theravada and Mahayana Buddhism.
 However, the primary difference in the 2 main Buddhist schools is that attaining the level of bodhisattva is central to Mahayana belief.
 Whereas, in Theravada Buddhism becoming a full Buddha is the objective.

 Meitreya is known as the Buddha of the future.
 However, in the present he is still a bodhisattva who is waiting in a special place.
-It is Buddhist prophecy that Meitreya will return to the human realm in the distant future and achieve Buddhahood in a single lifetime.
-In his time the the sangha will have forgotten the Dharma teachings of Gautama Buddha and fallen into severe disarray.
-Meitreya bodhisattva will return and then lead all sentient life to nirvana.
+It is a Mahayana Buddhist prophecy that Meitreya will return to the human realm in the distant future and achieve Buddhahood in a single lifetime.
+In his time the sangha will have forgotten the Dharma teachings of Shakyamuni Buddha and fallen into severe disarray.
+Meitreya bodhisattva will return and then lead all sentient life to enlightenment.

 Therefore, Meitreya is a very important figure in Buddhist belief and he has tremendous responsibility.
 Additionally, he is of great significance because he is similar to Siddhartha Gautama before he achieved Buddhahood.
 Siddhartha became the Buddha of the current era.
 However, he was also a Bodhisattva before he achieved the ultimate goal.
 Meitreya is the future Buddha and until his time comes he will remain a bodhisattva.

 Meitreya is very popular in China.
 The largest stone Buddha statue in the world represents Meitreya and it was completed in Leshan, China in 803 ACE.
 However, the project was initiated in 713 ACE and took nearly 100 years to complete.

 The mastermind of this majestic Meitreya statue was a monk named Hai Tong.
 Hai Tong had great compassion and he endured great self sacrifice to ensure that the project was completed.